EminenceYash/EminenceYash/README.md

 ---

 ### 🧠 Fun Fact:
-While you were reading this, I was learning how to bend systems to my will. (well I said too much but that what I really think)
+While you were reading this, I was learning how to bend systems to my will. (well I said too much but that what I'm really doin maybe)

 ---